 2. Where it is necessary to prove previous advice or enforcement action, which has not been agreed by the defendant, you must:

-3. Citing previous convictions is explained in the sentencing section.
+3. Citing previous convictions is explained in the sentencing hearing and imposing the sentence section.